Psalms For Life

 Blessed be God!

-David presents Israel’s story here in terms of not God’s accompanying Israel, but rather Israel’s accompanying God on his victory march from Egypt to Zion.
-Since the Israelites know the component stories so well, David gives highlights with a movie trailer’s style and speed.
+David presents Israel’s story in terms of God’s leading her in his victory march from Egypt to Zion.
+Since David’s fellow Israelites know the component stories so well, he gives just highlights, with a movie trailer’s style and speed.
 This makes the psalm a fun, albeit challenging read.
-David has YHWH’s superiority over Baal in mind throughout, calling YHWH “Cloud Rider,” a Canaanite name for Baal, whose chariot supposedly thundered across the clouds en route to battle.
+David has YHWH’s superiority over Baal in mind throughout, calling YHWH “Cloud Rider,” a Canaanite title for Baal, whose chariot supposedly thundered across the clouds en route to battle.

-David mentions some of God’s victories over those who tried to keep Israel from reaching Canaan, where God was to be enthroned in Zion’s sanctuary.
+David mentions some of God’s victories over those who tried to keep Israel from reaching Canaan, where God was finally enthroned in Zion.
 David humorously personifies towering Mount Bashan, Baal’s alleged home, furious because YHWH had overlooked it to make Mount Zion—a mere fraction of Bashan’s height—his home instead.
 David effectively says, “Eat your heart out, Bashan!
 God really did choose squat, little Zion, over you!”

-David says God will bring the Israelites’ enemies back from Bashan and from the depths of the sea so the Israelites can tramp through their blood.
-He’s referring to enemies from both north (Bashan) and south (Egypt), all hellbent on Israel’s destruction.
-Despite their steely determination, all who stand against God’s people are destined to be crushed in keeping with Gen. 3:15.
+David says God will bring the Israel’s enemies back from Bashan and from the depths of the sea so the Israelites can tramp through their blood.
+Referring to enemies northeast and southwest of Israel hellbent on destroying her, he means them and everyone else.
+Despite their steely determination, all who stand against God’s people will be crushed in keeping with Gen. 3:15.

-David asks YHWH to subdue Israel’s enemies, pictured as cunning crocodiles and bellowing bulls.
-And everywhere God blesses the overlooked: the homeless, fatherless, widows.
-Even the shepherds who slept with their sheep, instead of going to war, glitter with booty.
-Countering the negative reference to shepherds in Deborah’s victory song (Jdg.
-5:16), this likely refers to the family of Jael, the woman who crushed the Canaanite commander’s skull as he slept in her tent.
+David asks YHWH to subdue Israel’s enemies, pictured as cunning crocodiles and bellowing bulls, alluding again to Egypt and Bashan.
+And God always blesses the overlooked: the homeless, fatherless, widows.
+Balancing Deborah’s negative reference to shepherds who didn’t join the fight (Jdg.
+5:16), even the shepherds who slept with their sheep glitter with silver and gold.
+This likely refers to the family of Jael, the woman who crushed the Canaanite commander’s head as he slept in her tent.

 Why is God’s taking up residence in Jerusalem such a big deal?
 Because he’s redeeming our undeserving race, releasing the oppressed from their burdens, ridding our world of evil and war, and enacting justice for all.[1]
 Thus, we ask him to finish his great redemptive work, and we resist evil, longing for that glorious day when all earth’s peoples bow before him.